arjan-bosse/Solitaire/README.md

 Peg Solitaire (English board).

-Calculate and show a solution.
+Let the computer calculate and show a solution.
 Command line application written in C.

-Originally created in 1996, added to GitHub in 2025.
+Original created in 1996, added to GitHub in 2025.